taketohealth/netlifyTest/content/updates/take2-health-teaming-up-with-yourgene-health-to-expand-its-service-to-taiwan-region.md

 ---
-type: industry_information
+hide: false
 languages:
   - en
 cover: []
 date: 2020-11-02T00:00:00.000+08:00
 title: Take2 Health Teaming Up with Yourgene Health to Expand its Service to Taiwan Region
 detail: Take2 Health and Yourgene Health have reached a partnership to offer the clinically-validated Take2 Prophecy™ Test for Nasopharyngeal Cancer in Taiwan region, as well as to establish a medical network for the collection of clinical specimens.
+type: industry_information
-href: ''
+href: ""
 slug: partner-yourgene
-hide: false
+seoTitle: Partnership with Yourgene Health in Taiwan|Take2 Health
+seoDescription: Take2 Health teamed up with Yourgene Health to expand our service to Taiwan region, aiming to promote the importance of early cancer detection to the public.
 ---
 Take2 Health (“Take2”) and Yourgene Health (“Yourgene”) have reached a partnership to offer the clinically-validated Take2 Prophecy™ Test for Nasopharyngeal Cancer (“NPC”) in Taiwan region, as well as to establish a medical network for the collection of clinical specimens.
 In addition, the two parties have signed a Memorandum of Understanding to consider granting rights to allow Yourgene to perform the test in its local laboratory.